 There is also a chance you may have sensitive eyes and that your dry eye symptoms may be an adverse reaction to the preservatives in the solution.
-If your eyes feel irritated, yet you are using your regular cleaning solution, speak to Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang, who will recommend a preservative-free lens solution for improved comfort.
+If your eyes feel irritated, yet you are using your regular cleaning solution, speak to Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang, who will recommend a preservative-free lens solution for improved comfort.

 Tips to Avoid Dry Eye When Wearing Contact Lenses

 To prevent eye dryness or inflammation, we recommend the following tips:

 - Make sure you’ve been fitted for your contact lenses by an eye doctor, as the eye practitioner can determine the exact strength and curvature of the contact lenses you need, and recommend the most suitable lenses for your eyes.